Collapsed disc causes

 - Being overweight or obese, which adds to the pressure on the spinal column

 A collapsed disc can result in symptoms if it causes spinal anatomy to put pressure on the spinal cord or a nerve root.
 These symptoms can be experienced both locally and radiating along the length of the affected nerve.
 Specific symptoms include:

 While you cannot prevent the aging process, there are ways to manage symptoms of degenerative disc conditions.

-Typically, nonsurgical treatments like physical therapy, chiropractic care, pain medication, hot/cold therapy and others are very effective in easing the pain and other symptoms associated with a damaged disc.
+Very often, nonsurgical treatments like physical therapy, chiropractic care, pain medication, hot and/or cold therapy and others are very effective in easing the pain and other symptoms associated with spine conditions such as a disc.
 These treatments generally take several months to be fully effective against the pain and symptoms you are experiencing.

-However, if you have not found relief after months of conservative treatment, your physician may recommend spine surgery to ease your pain.
-Before you commit to surgery, research the minimally invasive spine surgery at Laser Spine Institute.
-Our procedures offer patients a safer and effective alternative to traditional open back surgery by offering a shorter recovery time^ and lower risk of infection or complication.
+However, if you have not found relief after months of conservative treatment, your physician may recommend spine surgery.
+If you are considering your surgical options, research the minimally invasive spine surgery at Laser Spine Institute.
+Our procedures offer patients a safer and effective alternative to traditional open back surgery by offering a shorter recovery time and lower risk of infection or complication.^